desdb6/CDspectrometer/LOG.md

 #### Notes
 ##### CD artefacts
-I spent the morning trying and treaking different components of the setup.
+I spent the morning trying and tweaking different components of the setup.
 The spectra I took can be found in the outputs folder for this date.
-Translation does not seem to make a grerat difference, but the rotation of the collimators seems to show a cosine-like effect on the overall intensity.
+Translation does not seem to make a great difference, but the rotation of the collimators seems to show a cosine-like effect on the overall intensity.
 This is true for **both** collimators, the front and the back.
 Rotating one of them also flips the CD spectra, but it is not as linear as I would have hoped.
 I decided to clean all the components to see if this is an improvement but for this the components also need to be realigned.
-IN the end this did not seem to make a huge difference.
+In the end this did not seem to make a huge difference.
 Frustrating day :(

 ### Tuesday 08/09/2026
 - 9:00 Design absorption spectroscopy cuvette holder
+- 9:30 Rebuild setup
+- 9:45 Try to recreate CD artefacts
+- 11:00 Call Carlos
+- 11:45 Program CD baseline correction

 #### Notes
+##### CD artefacts
+The spectra I took can be found in the outputs folder for this date.
+My first idea today was to se a different polarizer and move it by hand, but this resulted in the same artefacts with a double peak, confirming the polarizer is not the problem.

+##### Call Carlos
+Carlos said that it is known that the fiber position has a very big influence on the spectrum, and that it is very difficult to stabilize this.
+He suggests taking baseline measurements and correcting in software.
+Furthermore, if might be better to work in absorbance units.
+He also suggested a way to calibrate the CCD using a rare earth metal glass for small absorbance peaks.
+Finally he said we could be open to use free space light instead of fibers in the future.